 Table of contents

-Making new friends in sober living, is an important topic and real issue.
-When you transfer from your inpatient treatment provider to your new sober living home, making new friends is a critical part of developing new social and accountability circles.
+Making new friends in sober living is an important topic and a real issue.
+When you transfer from your inpatient treatment provider to your new sober living home, making sober friends is a critical part of developing new social and accountability circles.

 Relating to New Friends in Sober Living

 - Look for outdoor activities as well as things to do inside.
-You may find that moving around out in nature and getting some exercise releases endorphins that make you feel good about approaching new people.
+Moving around out in nature and getting some exercise releases endorphins that make you feel good and confident about approaching new people.

 - Don’t be afraid to try something new once you get settled.
-You may find that in finding new friends, you also find a new passion that you never imagined could be something you’d love.
+You may find that in finding new sober friends, you also find a new passion that you never imagined could be something you’d love.